Diwali 2019: 13 Interesting and Unknown Facts

 • The festival also marks the beginning of a new financial year.

-• On Diwali Day, Lord Ganesha is worshipped alongside Godess Lakshmi.
+• On Diwali Day, Lord Ganesha is worshipped alongside Goddess Lakshmi.

 • Diwali dispels darkness and leads us to light.
 It marks the beginning of a new life.